-The meat-free sandwich, called the Imposter Burger, features vegan mayonnaise, lettuce, and a Quorn chicken fillet coated in KFC’s signature blend of herbs and spices.
+The meat-free sandwich has been renamed the Original Recipe Vegan Burger but is identical to the Imposter Burger that was first trialed last year.
+It includes vegan mayonnaise, lettuce, and a Quorn chicken fillet coated in KFC’s signature blend of herbs and spices.

-The plant-based dish was being tested in select restaurants around the UK for four weeks to determine whether it will be expanded nationwide, but after unprecedented customer demand, it sold out four days into the trial.
+The plant-based dish was initially tested in select restaurants around the UK for four weeks.
+But after unprecedented customer demand, it sold out four days into the trial.

 “We knew there were plenty of people who would want to get a taste of the Imposter, but we didn’t anticipate this phenomenal response,” said Victoria Robertson, the senior innovation leader at KFC, to Metro.
 “We can’t wait to get the Imposter back out in restaurants so vegans can get their finger lickin’ fix.”

-After the Imposter Burger’s trial, the same stores will test a vegetarian meal called the Southern Fritter Stacker, a mix of vegetables in a crispy coating, which will be available as a wrap or rice box.
+After the Imposter Burger’s trial, the same stores will test a vegetarian meal called the Southern Fritter Stacker.
+The mix of vegetables in a crispy coating will be available as a wrap or rice box.